-A. Punning, U. Johanson, M. Anton, A.Aabloo, M.Kruusmaa Institute of Technology, Tartu University, Nooruse 1, Tartu 50411, Estonia
+A. Punning,\ U. Johanson, M. Anton, A. Aabloo AND M. Kruusmaa

+Institute of Technology, Tartu University, Nooruse 1, Tartu 50411, Estonia

-ABSTRACT: This paper presents a novel model of an IPMC (Ionomeric polymer metal composite).
+ABSTRACT: This article presents a novel model of an ionomeric polymer metal composite (IPMC) material.
 An IPMC is modeled as a lossy RC distributed line.
-Unlike other electromechanical models of an IPMC, the distributed nature of our model permits modelling the non-uniform bending of the material.
+Unlike other electromechanical models of an IPMC, the distributed nature of our model permits modeling the non-uniform bending of the material.
 Instead of modeling the tip deflection or uniform deformation of the material, we model the changing curvature.
-The transient behavior of the electrical signals as well as the transient bending of the IPMC are described by Partial Differential Equations.
-By implementing the proper initial and boundary conditions we develop the analytical description of the possibly nonuniform transient behavior of an IPMC consistent with the experimental results.
+The transient behavior of the electrical signal as well as the transient bending of the IPMC are described by partial differential equations.
+By implementing the proper initial and boundary conditions we develop the analytical description of the possibly non-uniform transient behavior of an IPMC consistent with the experimental results.

-Keywords: IPMC, distributed RC lines
+Key Words: IPMC, distributed RC lines.

-1. INTRODUCTION
+INTRODUCTION

-IPMCs are materials that bend in electric field (Figure 1).
-An IPMC actuator consists of a highly swollen polymer sheet, such as Nafion[TM], filled with water or ionic liquid and plated with metal on both sides.
-Applied voltage causes the migration of ions inside the polymer matrix which in turn causes the non-uniform distribution of the ions inside the polymer.
+IONOMERIC POLYMER METAL composites (IPMCs) are materials that bend in electric field (Figure 1).
+An IPMC actuator consists of a highly swollen ionic polymer sheet, such as NafionTM, filled with water or ionic liquid and plated with metal on both sides.
+Applied voltage causes the migration of ions inside the polymer matrix, which in turn causes the non-uniform distribution of the ions inside the polymer.
 As a result, the polymer sheet bends.
 The direction of bending depends on the polarity of the applied voltage.
-An overview of the working principle of IPMC actuators can be found e.g. in (Shahinpoor, 2003).